 The purpose of this regulation is not to punish or to shame businesses, it is to improve tax compliance.
-This means that ATO is more likely to share your information with CRBs if you disregard any notices or communications from them.
-For starters, ATO only shares information about entities that have Australian Business Numbers and tax debts that total more than $10,000.
+This means that the ATO is more likely to share your information with CRBs if you disregard any notices or communications from them.
+For starters, the ATO only shares information about entities that have Australian Business Numbers and tax debts that total more than $10,000.
 Also, the debt has to be overdue for 90 days or more for your information to be sent out.
 These conditions are designed to give businesses some wiggle room.
-While it’s unclear whether ATO has an obligation to notify you before sharing your information with CRBs, you should still watch out for any communication from them to avoid any surprises.
+The ATO will notify a business if they meet the reporting criteria, advising that they have 21 days to respond before their tax debt information is reported to CRBs.
+Businesses which are effectively engaging with the ATO to manage their tax debts will not have their tax debt information reported to CRBs.
+Watch out for any communication from them to avoid any surprises.

 How your business will be affected